-How to Tether an Android to a PC via Bluetooth
+How can I tether an Android to a PC via Bluetooth?

 This article shows you how you can tether an Android smartphone to your PC via Bluetooth.
 This is necessary if you wish to bond your Android smartphone 4G / LTE or Wi-Fi connection to your PC's Wi-Fi or Ethernet connection.
 However, while Bluetooth is a convenient and wireless way to get Internet from your Android smartphone to your PC, it is limited to 1 Mbps (Bluetooth 4) or 2 Mbps (Bluetooth 5).
 If you have fast LTE speeds on your phone, you might get better results with USB or Wi-Fi tethering.

 Hardware requirements: internal Bluetooth adapter, external Bluetooth USB adapter (optional)

 Step 1: Make sure you have an active Internet connection on your smartphone - either Wi-Fi or mobile data.

 To do this, you can usually swipe down on the notification bar and tap on the Wi-Fi and/or cellular data connection.
 Or, you can go to the Settings screen and toggle the switch on.

 Step 2: Make sure Bluetooth tethering is activated on your Android smartphone.